jaimehrubiks/node-express-mysql-seed/README.md

 bin/debug
 ---------
-Executable that enables debug module
+Executable that enables debug module and runs server under nodemon.

 bin/inspect
 -----------
-TODO
+Executable that allows debugging with node-inspector

 conf
 ----
 Uses nconf to load configurations.
 Default order is ARGV > ENV > FILE(conf.json).

 models
 ------
 In this folder are put all model definitions.
 They are automatically loaded by `index.js`, assuming every file in this directory defines only one model at time.

 controllers
 -----------